 Tip #3: Deal with problems smoothly

-World is full of problems, alongside many beautiful things, like doing e-commerce.
+The world is full of problems, alongside many beautiful things, like doing e-commerce.

-In case of a problem, don’t blame them as the first thing, but instead focus on solving the problem together.
+In case of a problem, don’t blame them as the first thing, but instead, focus on solving the problem together.

 Tip #4: Train them further

 As soon as you prove yourself to be a reliable retailer in the eyes of your suppliers, don’t avoid going the further mile.
-Companies value clients who improves them while enjoying their current products/services.
+Companies value clients who improve them while enjoying their current products/services.
 There’s no exception to that in supplier relationships.
-Offering some addition of smart details like automated notifications or any other thing that you can imagine, can leverage your relationship, but beyond that, it can improve the all relationships of your suppliers.
+Offering some addition of smart details like automated notifications or any other thing that you can imagine, can leverage your relationship, but beyond that, it can improve all relationships of your suppliers.

 Tip #5: Become friends

 Let’s break this down into two.